botbreeder/what-the-matrix-is/README.md

 where `word` can be an identifier or a name, including the initial `$` or `%` as needed.

-#### Local names

-About local `%names`, I'll put an additional constraint.
-An item with a local name cannot have the same name as its containing item.
-That's because we want to be able to refer to the parent easily, in Narratives.

 ## Computation

 As in [ECS](https://en.wikipedia.org/wiki/Entity_component_system) architectures, systems react to what's inside structures.
 They can react to values, substructures, local names, anything.
 But they only work when there's a change, to produce a new stable value.
 When one of the components of the structure changes, all systems _interested in this component_ will recalculate their value.